 Residence Documents that Impact a Foreign Buyer

 While the U.S. imposes minimal restrictions on foreign real estate investors, residency is still a key consideration.
-For foreign buyers, their residence status impacts the documents they need and financing eligibility.
+For foreign buyers, their residency status impacts the documents they need, financing eligibility, and also affects mortgage approval and the mortgage options available to non us citizens.
+A non us citizen can still be eligible for mortgage loans in the US, as eligibility is not limited by citizenship status.

 There are three general categories for non-citizens residing in the country.
-If you are an international buyer and fall under one of these categories, review the implications:
+If you are an international buyer and fall under one of these categories, review the implications.
+Non us citizens may need to demonstrate a strong credit history or provide a larger down payment to qualify for a mortgage loan.
+Mortgage options for non us citizens can vary depending on their residency status and credit history.

 Lawful Permanent Residents (LPR)